• Skip to primary navigation

 How to View Print History on Windows Computer

-However, this can be easily fixed by going to Printer Settings and enabling “Keep Printed Documents” option for Printers linked to your computer.
+However, this can be easily fixed by enabling “Keep Printed Documents” option for Printers that are linked to your computer and this will allow you to view the Print History.

-On the next screen, scroll down and click on Printer Properties link.
+3. On the next screen, click on Printer Properties tab.

 Enable Printer History in Windows

-Click on Apply and OK to save this Print setting on your computer.
+5. Click on Apply and OK to save this print setting on your computer.

 Note: If there are multiple printers, this option needs to enabled separately for each available printer on your computer.

-On the next screen, you will be able to see the list of current, queued and previously printed documents on this particular printer.
+2. On Print Queue screen, you will be able to see the complete list of current, queued and previously printed documents on this particular printer.

-The Print History as available from the Print Queue is limited, if you are interested in maintaining a long term Print History, you need to Enable Operational Print Log on your computer.
+The Print History as available on the Print Queue screen is limited.
+If you are interested in maintaining a long term Print History, you need to enable the Operational Print Log on your computer.

 3. View Long Term Print History in Event Viewer